 LINKS WITH PARENTS

 Liturgies and celebrations and events related to the Catholic Life of our school are shared in school newsletters and on twitter and are published on the school website.
-Parents and families are regularly invited to join the school community in Masses, class led assemblies, and fundraising activities.
+Parents and families are regularly invited to join the school community in Masses, class led celebration of word, and fundraising activities.

 Parents of children in Sacramental year groups are also invited to Sacramental Meetings as part of the Sacramental Preparation Programme.